Welcome! |

 Hello, I hope you are well.

-If you would like to book some classes,
+If you would like to attend a session

 please email me.